dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 }
 ```

-This event indicates that the subscription's path, which is a
+The following event indicates that the subscription's path, which is a
-directory, has been moved.
+file, has been deleted.

 ```json
 {